 Satisfactory Academic Progress - Academic Progress Policy for all financial aid recipients

-PIN Number - Personal Identification Number; Allows you to access your Department of Education Financial Aid Records.
+FSA ID - FSA ID: Allows you to access your Department of Education Financial Aid Records.
 It also serves as your electronic signature for the FAFSA, Entrance Counseling, Exit Counseling, Federal Perkins Promissory Note, and the Master Promissory Note for the Direct Loan Program.

 National Student Loan Data System (NSLDS) - Site allows students to track their federal student loan indebtedness and their federal grant history, and where students complete Exit Counseling for the Federal Direct Loan Program.